2022 British Speedway Championship

 The 2022 British Speedway Championship was the 62nd edition of the British Speedway Championship.

+Summary

 The final was held at the National Speedway Stadium and was won by Dan Bewley.

 The original date for the competition had been 1 August but bad weather forced the cancellation of the event after 12 heats.
 Three riders had been leading at the time with 8 points each, they were Bewley, Tom Brennan and Chris Harris.